kalisio/kano/docs/guides/installing-kano.md

 yarn dev
 ```
 This will automatically generate a valid token for the gateway once you log in and add it to any request targeting a service behind the gateway.

+Kargo can also automatically deploy for you krawler jobs, kapture, k2, etc. as [services](https://kalisio.github.io/kargo/guides/understanding-kargo.html#service).